Elizabeth Warren 2020 presidential campaign: Early developments

 Warren instituted a number of traditions at her campaign events.
 One of them was how she would interact with young girls.
-Warren made it a practice to say to young girls, "My name is Elizabeth and I'm running for president, because that's what girls do", before having them make a pinky promise with her to remember what she said.
+She made it a practice to say to young girls, "My name is Elizabeth and I'm running for president, because that's what girls do", before having them make a pinky promise with her to remember what she said.
 Another practice Warren instituted were so-called "selfie lines", where, at the end of her campaign events, she would take a photo with anyone who waited in line to do so.
-Her "selfie lines" would sometimes last for hours at her larger events.
+Her "selfie lines" would sometimes last for hours after her larger rallies.

 Calling for "big structural change", Warren, during her candidacy, rolled out many detailed policy proposals.
 Warren became known for the number and depth of her policy proposals.
 On her campaign website, she detailed more than 45 plans for topics including health care, universal child care, ending the opioid crisis, clean energy, climate change, foreign policy, reducing corporate influence at the Pentagon, and ending "Wall Street's stranglehold on the economy".
 "Warren has a plan for that" became a meme and catchphrase of the campaign.